lzwjava/lzwjava.github.io/original/2025-07-11-hands-on-en.md

 From my experience, I can say this is correct.
 My father has 3 brothers.
 Three out of the 4 siblings don't have myopia, while one does.
 The youngest brother of my father has myopia and has the highest education, probably a bachelor's degree.
 They were born in the 1960s and 1970s.

-For myself, I started to develop myopia when I was in junior high school around 2009.
-At that time, I probably had around 200 diopters.
+For myself, I started developing myopia when I was in junior high school around 2009.
+At that time, I probably had around -2.00 diopters.
 I recall that I stayed up at night and used my Nokia phone while lying in bed with the lights off.
 After a summer like that, I felt that my eyesight had become poor.

 I happen to know some of the authors of opposing views in real life.
 They also do some blogging or commenting on blogs.
 After I have conducted a 3-year experiment, and Yin Wang has tried so many ways to reverse myopia, the first thought when I see such opposing views on the Internet is that we don't care.
 They don't know how much effort we have made, how we rejected our ideas or started again, how we adjusted our experiments, or how we mulled over all these things.